jhu-sheridan-libraries/stfrancis-lutece-site/README.md

   - `MYSQL_ROOT_PASSWORD` (Password for MySQL root user.)

 Each one of these variables can have a _FILE appended.
 In that case, the variable value is read from that file.
+(The _FILE variables point to ./secrets which is made available to containers as /run/secrets.)
 Both values should not be set, but they must be for the moment because the MySQL container does not appear to interpret them as documented.

 Variables to configure lutece-init container.